FIU GIS Day 2025

 Martin Brown is a graduate student in Global Affairs at Florida International University, pursuing the Globalization and Security track.
 He currently serves as an Open-Source Analyst at the Jack D. Gordon Institute, where he aids in managing the Security Research Hub’s database on Chinese activities in Latin America and the Caribbean.
 In this role, he has updated analysis on PRC activity in the Panama Canal, published a dataset on Chinese energy investments in Latin America, and delivered research at U.S. Southern Command and NGA’s GEOINT forum.
 Furthermore, he has published in The Diplomat, Infobae, and Americas Quarterly.

-Title: Transnational Organized Crime in Haiti
+Title: Transnational Crime Concerns in Chile

 Myah Havertong, M.S., serves as a Graduate Research Assistant for the Jack D. Gordon Institute of Public Policy.
 She is a doctoral student studying International Crime & Justice, from FIU’s Criminal Justice & Criminology Department.
 Her research focuses on Transnational Crime organizations and their use of violent extremism.
 Pairing her professional interests with JGI, Myah works alongside the research team to conduct open-source research and analysis on various projects involving transnational criminal organizations, the role of China in Latin American affairs, and assists with other events and projects outside of these projects.
 Prior to this research role, Myah was an adjunct instructor, teaching Introduction to Criminal Justice.
 She is passionate about learning, teaching, and is excited for the projects to come.